jefking/King.Route/README.md

 ALPHA
 ========

-Routing: route models to methods; and be easily overloaded
+Routing: route models to controllers; code so simple